Common dolphin: Taxonomy

 This analysis was seemingly confirmed by a more in-depth genetic study in the 1990s.
-This study also suggested a third species (D. tropicalis, common name Arabian common dolphin or Indo-Pacific common dolphin), characterized by an extremely long and thin beak and found in the Red Sea and Indian Ocean, might be distinguished from the long-beaked species.
+This study also suggested a third species (D. tropicalis, common name Arabian common dolphin or Indo-Pacific common dolphin), characterized by an even longer and thinner beak and found in the Red Sea and Indian Ocean, might be distinguished from the long-beaked species.

 Recent evidence has demonstrated that different populations of long-beaked common dolphins around the world are not closely related to one another and are often descendant from a short-beaked ancestor (as well as not sharing common derived characters).
 Therefore, all long-beaked and short-beaked common dolphin populations are currently listed as the same species; they are all subspecies of Delphinus delphis.
 Currently, the common dolphin is divided into four subspecies: